List of Barbie video games: PlayStation

 The first Barbie game to be released for the PlayStation console was Barbie Super Sports in 1999.
 It was originally a PlayStation exclusive until a Windows version was released in 2001.
 Five titles were released on PlayStation, with Barbie: Groovy Games being the final title released for the console in 2002.
 Runecraft developed three PlayStation exclusive games.
 Barbie Horse Adventures: Wild Horse Rescue, in 2003, was the first title to release on PlayStation 2 .Three more titles were released for PlayStation 2, with the final being Barbie Horse Adventures: Riding Camp in 2008.
 Barbie Project Friendship (2024) and Barbie Horse Trails (2025) were simultaneously released for both PlayStation 4 and PlayStation 5.

 Xbox

 Barbie Horse Adventures: Wild Horse Rescue (2003), was only title to release on the original Xbox console.
 Barbie & Her Sisters: Puppy Rescue (2015) was the only title to release on Xbox 360.
 Barbie Project Friendship (2024) and Barbie Horse Trails (2025) were released on Xbox One, and Xbox Series X and Series S.

+Massively multiplayer online games

+On April 24, 2007, Mattel opened an massively multiplayer online game (MMO) named BarbieGirls.com.
+The virtual world was initially successful, with 3 million players signing up in the first three months.
+The game was free-to-play, but members could purchase a VIP membership, which gave them access to more locations, mini-games and items.
+Mattel closed down the website in 2011.

+In 2023, Mattel and Gamefam announced the launch of a Barbie experience on Roblox.
+Barbie DreamHouse Tycoon enables players to create their own Barbie inspired "dreamhouse" in a popular tycoon game model.
+Players can also customise their avatars with exclusive fashion items and accessories.
+Players can trial various careers through minigames.
+The game runs on the Roblox platform and is available on all devices Roblox is compatible with.
+Like other Roblox games, Barbie DreamHouse Tycoon utilises a free-to-play business model, with players able to buy various in-game extras using the virtual currency "Robux".

-Mobile Games
+Mobile games

 Budge Studios began releasing Barbie simulation and casual games for Android and IOS in 2014.
 They released four apps: Barbie Magical Fashion, Barbie Superstar!
 Music Maker, Barbie: Dreamtopia - Magical Hair, and Barbie: Dreamhouse Adventures.
 Mattel and Genera games released a puzzle game entitled Barbie Sparkle Blast, in 2016.
 Barbie Color Creations is the most recent title for Barbie on Android and IOS, released in 2023 by StoryToys Entertainment Ltd.